img

 round-arrow-down

-Thanks to the unique way their bodies are designed, women are an astonishing 30 times more likely to develop a UTI than men (but that certainly doesn’t mean a man is immune to them).
-A woman has a shorter urethra (the passage that expels urine from the body) than a man.
-This makes it much easier for bacteria to travel through it and multiply in the bladder and kidneys, causing an infection.
+Thanks to the unique way their bodies are designed, women are an astonishing 30 times more likely to develop urinary tract infections (UTIs) than men, although men certainly are not immune to them.
+Women have a shorter urethra (the passage that expels urine from the body) than men.
+This makes it much easier for bacteria to travel through it and multiply in the bladder, leading to an infection.

-So what can you do to safeguard yourself from these troublesome trespassers?
-Prevention is always better than cure, but if you’re currently suffering from a UTI, read on to learn how you can overcome your painful symptoms and double down on that irritating infection so you can evict it from your body for good.
+So what can you do to safeguard yourself?
+Prevention is always better than a cure, but if you’re currently suffering from a UTI, read on to learn how you can overcome the painful symptoms of this irritating infection.

 Order effective treatment for urinary tract infection